bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 The oldest person in the dataset was 77 and the youngest was 29 years of age with mean age of 54.

-The max systolic resting blood pressure on arrival to the hospital was 200 (this is quite high) and the lowest was 94 (on the lower end of normal).
-Average systolic BP was 131 which is considered normal.
+The max systolic resting blood pressure on arrival to the hospital was 200 and the lowest was 94.
+Average systolic BP was 131 which is considered within normal limits.

-Max cholesterol reading was 564, an extremely high value, and the lowest was 71, which is very low.
-The mean cholesterol was 246 and most authorities recommend total cholesterol to be 200 or less.
+Max cholesterol reading was 564, an extremely high value, and the lowest was 71, which is low.
+The mean cholesterol was 246 and many authorities recommend total cholesterol to be 200 or less.

 The oldpeak variable is a measure by how much the ST segment became depressed during a stress test.
-This is indicative of ischemia or vulnerable heart tissue to a heart attack and the higher the number the worse it is.
-In this case, there was 4 mm ST depresion (exceedingly high and worrisome) and the lowest was 0.
-The mean value was 1 indicating many people did have some ST Depression.
+This is indicative of ischemia or vulnerable heart tissue and the higher the number the worse it is.
+In this case, there was 4 mm ST depression (exceedingly high and worrisome) and the lowest was 0.
+The mean value was 1 indicating many people did have some ST depression.

 The ca variable describes how many coronary blood vessels were imaged during an angiogram (the gold standard of determining heart disease).
-The max was 4 (there are only 4 major branches of the coronary arteries) and the minimum was 0 meaning they were not imaged at all.
+The max was 4 and the minimum was 0 meaning they were not imaged at all.

 ```python